Laumillerren/WasteWise/LukeReadme.md

 - 4832 images
 - sorted by dir

-4 classes of drinking waste: Aluminium Cans, Glass bottles, PET (plastic) bottles and HDPE (plastic) Milk bottles.
+- 4 classes of drinking waste: Aluminium Cans, Glass bottles, PET (plastic) bottles and HDPE (plastic) Milk bottles.
+- All images in this dataset are recyclable

 # Taco

 - 1530 images
 -  It contains images of litter taken under diverse environments: woods, roads and beaches.
 - raw images and annotation json

-# Trashcan 1.0

-- 7212 images of trash
+- need to get the categories of trash correct to sort
-- undersea images captured from video
-- images and json annotations of each image

 # trashnet